2.9. Others#

 Here is an example to use TokenMecab as the default tokenizer:

 Specifies the install base directory.
-Mroonga related files are installed under ${PATH}/ directory except ha_mroonga.so. ha_mroonga.so is a MySQL plugin file.
+Mroonga related files are installed under ${PREFIX}/ directory except ha_mroonga.so. ha_mroonga.so is a MySQL plugin file.
 It is installed the plugin directory of MySQL.

 The default is /usr/local.
 In this case, install.sql that is used for installing Mroonga is installed to /usr/local/share/mroonga/install.sql.